dolittle/vanir/Documentation/architecture.md

 * Payloads can be optimized for its use case.
 * GraphQL supports a reactive nature through its subscription model - which fits with our own vision of reactive applications.
 * We can easily extend on GraphQL client libraries and provide a push model for changes on queries used by a client.
+* One way to bring metadata to the frontend for things like validation rules and provide a cross cutting self aware client for this - avoiding repetition.

 Another consideration is to keep publicly exposed APIs separate from private.
 Anything that is public and potentially consumed by 3rd parties needs a more rigorous versioning scheme.
 They are representing different concerns